Langston Hall

-Langston Avery Hall (born November 1, 1991) is an American professional basketball player for Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL) and Basketball Champions League.
+Langston Avery Hall (born November 1, 1991) is an American former professional basketball player.
 He played at the collegiate level with the Mercer Bears, and was named Atlantic Sun Player of the Year in his final year.

 High school career

 Hall played high school basketball at Chamblee Charter High School, in Atlanta, Georgia.

 College career

 Hall played college basketball at Mercer College from 2010 to 2014.
 During his college career, he has been selected as the Atlantic Sun Player of the Year in 2014 and he was awarded with the Lou Henson Award the same year.
 In 2012, he led Mercer to the CIT Tournament Championship and was named MVP of the Tournament.
 In 2014, he led Mercer to their first NCAA Tournament in 29 years.
 Mercer upset Duke for their first NCAA Tournament win in program history.
 Mercer lost to Tennessee in the following round in his final collegiate game.